-I’m a creative problem solver who brings interdisciplinary techniques from ux design, human resources, research, and storytelling into shaping experiences for humans.
+Hello!
+I'm Mackenzie - a creative problem solver who brings interdisciplinary techniques from ux design, human resources, research, and storytelling into shaping experiences for humans.
 I’m an ambitious self starter, empathetic and a curious lifelong learner.

 I craft meaningful human-centric experiences through design.
 I’m passionate about applying my strategic design thinking skills to creating better workplace solutions and leveraging my background in human resources and user experience design to shape the future of employee experience.

-When not designing, you can find me collecting over-priced candles and drinking under-priced wine, hunting for the best taco in the city, planning my next exotic trip, training our new puppy Lincoln, and working on home design projects with my husband.
+When not designing, you can find me collecting over-priced candles and drinking under-priced wine, hunting for the best donut in the city, training our new puppy Lincoln, and working on home design projects with my husband.

 Looking for an opportunity to use my empathy and tap into my artistic creativity, I landed on UX Design.
 I took the leap and enrolled in General Assembly’s UX Course where I immersed myself in a 10-week program learning the skills surrounding the design thinking process including research, interface design, prototyping, and stakeholder collaboration.
 Since graduating in 2017, I have worked as a UX Designer for small agencies where I worked on a variety of projects and industries ranging from industrial supplies and real estate to health & wellness and healthcare.
 UX is more than just making something look pretty - it involves critical thinking, problem solving, research, and strategy.
 I realized my passion exceeds designing digital solutions - my true passion is to use design to build strategy and create change.